 Estate planning and probate law can be very labor-intensive for legal professionals.
 With estate planning and probate law, you have to consider a variety of information, which isn’t always in plain sight.
 Although an individual having a will can be an important part of constructing the execution of that will, it’s not always as cut and dry as that, and you might end up needing to go to court about it.
 Here are a few ways a legal research software for estate planning could help you out.

 What if you have a will that an individual wrote many years ago, and that individual now has no contact with the beneficiaries listed in the will?
 Your first step may be to try and find those beneficiaries so you can try to execute the will as written.
 Finding contact information for beneficiaries can actually be relatively easy if you know how to do it.
-You just have to use a public records search engine as your tool.
+You just have to use a estate planning software for attorneys as your tool.

 - Executing a will as written can be relatively difficult if the will contains individuals that are now estranged from a deceased person.